abajwa-hw/single-view-demo/README.md

   ```
   - To install on cluster: [install Zeppelin via Ambari](https://github.com/hortonworks-gallery/ambari-zeppelin-service) and this notebook will be automatically installed

-- Now launch Zeppelin on your sandbox/cluster, open the "Single view" notebook and follow the instructions there
+- Now launch Zeppelin on your sandbox/cluster, open the "Single view" notebook and follow the instructions there and execute the cells one by one

 #### Manual Lab